 As new and larger mills were constructed over the 1800s, new sources of workers were needed to fill them.
 Among the first new workers were Irish immigrants, many of whom had come to the area in the 1820s to help construct the Blackstone Canal.
 During the 1860s and 1870s, mill owners began to recruit French Canadians to leave their farms in Quebec and become mill workers in the Blackstone Valley.
 More workers followed them from nations like Poland, Sweden, and Portugal.
 Even today, immigrants are still arriving in the Blackstone Valley from places like Central America and Cambodia to find work in the remaining mills here.
 The arrival of these workers changed the face of the Blackstone Valley in many ways.
 New languages filled the air as different cultures and traditions were added to the story of the valley.
 Woonsocket provided the best example of this change, as it became in effect a French-speaking city.

 In the 1920s, mills began to decline in the United States, as manufacturing in the Northeast weakened.
-Life in the Blackstone River Valley is much different now than it was when Samuel Slater and Moses Brown teamed up to establish the textile industry in the United States roughly 130 years ago.
+Life in the Blackstone River Valley is much different now than when Samuel Slater and Moses Brown teamed up to establish the textile industry in the United States roughly 130 years ago.
 The presence of the textile industry has diminished, though its impact has not.

-Scattered throughout the 24 cities and towns that make up the Blackstone River Valley National Heritage Corridor are many vestiges of a by-gone era including mill villages, roads, trails, dams and mill ponds, agricultural and natural landscapes and ethnic traditions in neighborhoods, languages, and foods.
+Scattered throughout the 24 cities and towns that make up the Blackstone River Valley National Heritage Corridor are many vestiges of a by-gone era, including mill villages, roads, trails, dams and millponds, agricultural and natural landscapes and ethnic traditions in neighborhoods, languages, and foods.

 Chepachet Village, part of Gloucester, Rhode Island, was one of the earliest towns changed by the Industrial Revolution.
 Visitors can see an early mill constructed in 1814 to take advantage of the water that runs through the village.
-The Stone Mill is one of a number of downtown buildings that date from the early 1800s.
+The Stone Mill is one of several downtown buildings that date from the early 1800s.
 In Chepachet, a mill, a Masonic Hall, a tavern, and a grocery store made the town a center of commercial activity.
 Larger mill buildings from a later period are also in the town.